Honda RA271: Chassis and suspension

-When it was presented to the public, the RA271 was liveried in what was to become Honda's traditional racing colours: ivory coloured bodywork with a red rising sun on the cowling, really marking Honda out as representatives of Japan.
+When it was presented to the public, the RA271 was liveried in what was to become Honda's traditional racing colours: ivory coloured bodywork with a red rising sun on the cowling, easily marking Honda as representatives of Japan.

 This bodywork covered the RA271's suspension, another feature pioneered by Chapman, this time on his Lotus 21 design.
 By 1964, Brabham were the only major competitor persisting with outboard suspension.
 Somewhat unusually, the RA271's front and rear suspension set-ups were identical.
 These consisted of a double wishbone set-up with inboard coilover spring and damper units.
 A double wishbone front set-up was fairly common, but the only other team using it on the rear was BRM for their P261 chassis, although this rear suspension was outboard.
 The car ran on 13" Dunlop alloys both front and rear, with disc brakes also manufactured by Dunlop.
 The rear brakes were three sixteenths of an inch (5 mm) larger than the fronts.